Chér (1971 album): Release

 The album was originally released in 1971.
 In 1992 it was released on CD for the first time.
 In August 1999, the US version of the album was re-issued on Universal Records and in the UK in 1993 the original album and Cher's next studio album Foxy Lady were re-issued together on one CD called Cher/Foxy Lady, which features all of the tracks from both albums.

 "Gypsys, Tramps & Thieves", the album's first single release, reached #1 on the Billboard Hot 100 and #4 on the UK Singles Chart.
 "Gypsys, Tramps & Thieves" was her first number one in the US as a solo artist on the Billboard Hot 100 chart; it also reached #1 in Canada and Japan.
 It peaked at #6 on the US Adult Contemporary chart as well.
 The song was performed live on The Sonny & Cher Comedy Hour, featuring Cher dressed as a gypsy wearing a huge wig singing in front of a wagon.

 The second and last single was the opening track "The Way of Love".
 It peaked at #7 in the US, #2 on the Adult Contemporary chart and #5 in Canada.
 Both tracks were performed on numerous Cher tours.

 Critical reception

 Chér received mostly positive reviews from music critics.
-Joe Viglione of AllMusic later described the album's songs as "middle-of-the road pop", and called Chér a "good album with some great moments".
-He also wrote that "Cher never minded androgynous or neutral gender identity in her songs" and musically "her solo material could soar to heights not possible in a partnership — "The Way of Love" being one example".
-Rolling Stones contemporary review said that "Cher does possess one of the distinctive voices in popular music today" and about the album, "Here she gets some lush orchestral frameworks within which to tell her story".
-In an acclaiming review, Cash Box commented that Cher absolutely smashed on the ten tracks, and that "everything about the album—the cover photographs by Richard Avedon, the powerful arrangements by Al Capps, and most of all the singing of Cher—is first class."
+Cash Box praised the album, stating that Cher "is absolutely smashing", and that "everything about the album (...) is first class", concluding that it is "this artist's best and most commercial disk".
+Billboard also praised the album, particularly, Cher's voice, which was described as "one of the distinctive voices in popular music", and the "lush orchestral frameworks within which to tell her story".
+Record World wrote that Cher's television exposure "may remind buyers that the gal has quite a set of pipes", adding that "not all the ballads are up to her level, but most are".